This post may contain affiliate links. See my full disclosure here.

 You can play around with all types of toppings or keep it simple by adding squirting with lemon juice, powdered sugar, fruit or maple syrup.
 You could even take this basic Dutch baby recipe and make it a savory one.

 WHY THIS RECIPE WORKS:

-- The best thing about this dutch baby recipe is that you don’t have to spend a lot of time slaving over the hot 🔥 stove since these pancakes bake in the oven.
+- The best thing about this dutch baby recipe is that you don’t have to spend a lot of time slaving over the hot 🔥 stove since this dutch baby is baked in the oven.

 - This oven pancake recipe is much easier to make then classic American pancakes.

 - 5 minute prep.
 Can't beat that.

 - They’re gorgeous.
 Perfect way to serve breakfast to guests on holidays or this Valentine’s day 💖 Perfect for a weekend brunch.

 - Lastly, they are INCREDIBLY GOOD and light, so you won't feel guilty about eating more than one.

 WHAT ARE THEY?

 German pancakes, aka dutch baby, are very light but fluffy type of pancake that puffs up tremendously as it cooks.
 The batter is very similar to pancake batter only much thinner.
 The batter is very smooth.
 Normally, the batter is mixed in a blender, food processor or a hand mixer.

 WHAT ARE THEY MADE OF?

 My kid loves to call this a magic pancake, I like to call them German pancakes.
 He corrects me every single time I call them something else.
 So I'm just going to call it a magic pancake for now on lol.
 Anyway, they're made of milk, eggs, salt, sugar, vanilla extract, flour, melted butter and lemon juice.
 A squirt of lemon juice, powdered sugar, fruit and whipped cream are common toppings for German pancakes.

 HOW TO MAKE IT

 These gourmetish looking German pancakes are just the prettiest.
 And stinking EASY but your family and friends will think you slaved all day in the kitchen.
 Thanks to the puffy look of them and pretty fruit on top.